History and Heritage

-Taj 51 Buckingham Gate Suites and Residences has a historical provenance dating back to Tudor England and the court of Queen Elizabeth 1.
-It is during this tumultuous period, in the late 14th Century, that a prestigious landowner and treasurer to Queen Elizabeth 1, Lord Dacre, drew up a scheme to build almshouses on the “Tothill Fields” of Westminster.
+Taj 51 Buckingham Gate Suites and Residences has a historical provenance dating back to Tudor England and the court of Queen Elizabeth I. It is during this tumultuous period that a prestigious landowner and treasurer to the Queen, Lord Dacre, drew up a scheme to build almshouses on the “Tothill Fields” of Westminster.

 Due to its outstanding location right in the heart of London’s royal, cultural, political and social elite, Major Pawley’s vision was to create an oasis of calm and sophistication for the aristocratic and political establishment, who would not only pay to stay but who would also relish in its exclusivity.
 Thus began the most sought after and fashionable London address for prominent guests to enjoy a home away from home experience, in walking distance of all the most significant locations: Buckingham Palace, the Houses of Parliament, Downing Street, St James Palace, Westminster Abbey and Westminster Cathedral.

 Each townhouse was named in keeping with its fascinating historical legacy; names that they hold to this day.
 Three of these townhouses, namely King’s, Falconer’s and Minster’s form today's Taj 51 Buckingham Gate.
 All maintain the patina of their yesteryears, but in distinctly individual and contemporary style.